kservices/gBridge/docs/html/_sources/firstSteps/deviceMechanism.rst.txt

 Your device/ software should publish the current states of your devices every time something changes (e.g. they are turned on or off). **It must publish the new states even if the change was triggered by an action topic by gBridge itself.**

-Status topics are formatted as shown.
+By default, status topics are formatted as shown.
 You can identify them by the suffix "set".
+You might change them as you like.

 | :code:`gBridge/u{userid}/d{deviceid}/{trait}/set`
 | **Example:** :code:`gBridge/u1/d4/onoff/set`